mxriverlynn/backbone.picky/readme.md

 Triggers when a model is deselected.
 Provides the selected model as the first parameter.

+#### "reselected"

+Triggers when a model, which is already selected, is selected again.
+Provides the re-selected model as the first parameter.

 ## Picky.SingleSelect

 Creates single-select capabilities for a `Backbone.Collection`, allowing